Long wait times for New World support

 We are experiencing long wait times connecting to an associate for New World queries.
 We apologize for the inconvenience.
-If you are querying beta access, or waiting on an access key, please note that keys can take 48-hours to be delivered.
-(Learn More).
 For technical or in-game questions and issues, please visit the New World Forums for support.

 New World Support

 Common Symptoms of Lag and Connectivity Issues

 Character(s) moving randomly or sporadically around the map, also known as rubber banding or warping.

 Attacks appear to land, but the damage or effects aren’t registering.